kgyanwal/project2_final_level3/index.md

 ### Game Development

 We have three layers in the game.
-The first layer is simple layer in which some enmies block the saver (Ellen, the protagonist of Unity 3d Gamekit).
-Ellen has to find out the switch and jump the door or cross the door to go to the next level.
+The first layer is a simple layer in which some enmies block the saver (Ellen, the protagonist of Unity 3d Gamekit) to cross to the next level.
+The instruction is simple enough that Ellen has to find out the switch and jump the door or cross the door to go to the next level.
+The instruction pops up unannoningly on the scene during the time of the game.
+The second layer is more complecated and there are lots of enemies added and some of them are very powerful.
+The saver has to work hard to kill all the invaders.